What Does Chipotle Taste Like: The Direct Answer

 - Summary: Mastering Chipotle's Versatility

-Introduction: What Exactly Is a Chipotle?
+Chipotle Basics: What Exactly Is It?

 Chipotle (chi-POAT-lay) is a smoke-dried jalapeño pepper originating from Mexico, but its identity transcends simple preservation.
 Through traditional mesquite wood smoking, fresh jalapeños undergo a chemical transformation where capsaicin compounds concentrate while acquiring complex phenolic notes.
 This process creates a dual-purpose ingredient valued equally for its culinary functionality and historical significance in Mesoamerican food preservation.